RazorPhaser/angular-tutorial/src/chapters/chapter08-environments.md

 If you want to run the local configuration we need to pass in the environment command line argument.
 The environment argument value is the name of the environment name in the angular-cli.json file.
 Note that you can only have 1 ng serve running at a time.

 1. Go to the terminal that is running `ng serve` and do a ctrol+c to stop it
-1. Run the `ng serve` command with the -e and specify the local environment
+1. Run the `ng serve` command with the --configuration and specify the local environment

     ```bash
-    ng serve -e local
+    ng serve --configuration local
     ```

 1. If the Angular compile was successful, you will now be using the local environment configuration.
 Since our API urls are the same between files you will not see any difference at this time.
 In the Header and Footer chapter we will add a footer that displays the environment name.